Externality: Negative consumption externalities

+Negative externalities outside production and consumption

+Some negative externalities involve neither production nor consumption.
+One such externality is the spread of infectious diseases to others resulting from one's exercising the right to decline preventive or therapeutic medical care.
+A specific example is when vaccine hesitancy prevents or undoes the attainment of population immunity and thus leads to outbreaks.

 Positive

 A positive externality (also called "external benefit" or "external economy" or "beneficial externality") is the positive effect an activity imposes on an unrelated third party.
 Similar to a negative externality, it can arise either on the production side, or on the consumption side.

 A positive production externality occurs when a firm's production increases the well-being of others but the firm is uncompensated by those others, while a positive consumption externality occurs when an individual's consumption benefits other but the individual is uncompensated by those others.